Aisha-Nambatya/Aisha-Nambatya/README.md

 ## Hi there 👋 I'm Nambatya Aisha
 <h2 align="center">Hi 👋, I'm Aisha Nambatya</h2>
 <p align="center">
-  💻 Full-Stack Developer | 🐍 Python & Django Enthusiast | 🚀 Empowering Girls in Tech
+  💻 Full-Stack Developer | 🐍 Python & Django Enthusiast | 💪 Advocate for Girls in Tech
 </p>

 ---

-### 👩‍💻 About Me
+### ✨ About Me
-- 🔭 I’m currently working on impactful tech projects to uplift communities
+- 🌍 I'm passionate about using technology to uplift underrepresented communities
-- 🌱 I’m learning advanced Django features and scalable backend architectures
-- 👩‍🏫 I mentor aspiring devs, especially young girls, to thrive in tech
+- 👩🏽‍💻 I empower young girls to embrace tech through mentorship and community work
+- 🔭 Currently building inclusive digital solutions with Django & Bootstrap
+- 🌱 Eager to collaborate with organizations that support girls and education
-- ⚽ Fun fact: I'm a football fan, movie buff, and chill vibes ambassador!
+- ⚽ Fun fact: I’m a football fan, movie lover, and curious learner!

 ---